djjd47130/Weather/README.md

 There was a nearly complete version of the entire library before this project.
 However, it was not scalable.
 Everything was hard-coded in a single unit.
 This project aims to separate the services, and add support for new services in the future.
 It also aims to create a new web API which can dynamically integrate with any of the given services - but be converted into the same standard as this library accomplishes with its interfaces.

+This library is also being encapsulated inside its own REST API which allows remote developers access to the same standardized weather data.
+This will in turn end up to be the final actual goal of the entire project - introduce a new weather service which combines weather data from multiple services.
+This also already includes its own database for users to register their own keys.

 ### Future Plans

 In the end, this entire system will be encapsulated inside a single component which can be installed into the Delphi IDE.
 It provides a multi-threaded environment which in turn automatically fetches weather data on a schedule.